IWU-CS253/databases-flatfile-basics-CeciliaBlumberg/README.md

 # databases_flatfile
-alternate code so you can follow along with the first part of lecture 7.
-Remember to use the pycharm package installer to install requests before you begin.
+* Alternate code so you can follow along with the first part of lecture 7.
+* Follow the assignment instructions to get setup.
+In particular, remember to use the Pycharm package installer to install requests before you begin.